Use-case descriptions

 Use Case 5 - Interpret Synonyms of Commands

-Actor: Suzy (player); Developer (configures mapping)
+Actor: AAC Player; Developer (configures mapping)

-Triggering event: Suzy uses a synonym (e.g., “go” for Move, “hop” for Jump).
+Triggering event: AAC player uses a synonym (e.g., “go” for Move, “hop” for Jump).

 Normal flow: